 This wine subscription box offers an introductory box which contains three bottles of wine for $15 a month (plus $4.99 shipping).
 If you’re not a devout lover of wine or you’re just looking to dip your toes in the water with this subscription, the introductory box is a great option (and often cheaper than the wine store).

 However, I delved straight into the Firstleaf wine subscription and ordered their club box, which runs $79.98 and $9.95 for shipping.
 In my club shipment, I received a whopping six bottles of wine!

 Before I get too deep into my Firstleaf wine subscription service review, I’m going to be discussing the overall value of Firstleaf wine club by looking at:

 - The quality of the wines (winning wines, double gold medal, etc…) and bottles I received with the wine subscription

 - The price point of each wine I received

 - Speed of shipping

 With all of that said, let’s get started!

 Firstleaf Wine Club Review

-I ordered my subscription on a Wednesday and my package was delivered on Saturday.
+I ordered my wine subscription on a Wednesday and my package was delivered on Saturday with my 6 bottles.